Hello I’m Thom Pham!

 7. Are you a priest or a fortune-teller?

 Neither.
-But do I work with prayers, energy work, visualizations? yes.
+But I work with affirmations, energy work, visualizations.

 8. Are you a fixer or a looker?